truust-io/docs.truust.io/content/payment-methods.md

 ### Non-secure Payments

 To mitigate transaction dispute events, Truust demands a Deposit against risks.
 The amount is calculated based on company risk perception, the average amount of payouts and volume of transactions.
 Based on those parameters, Truust can demand additional funds for your deposit.
 You will be communicated about these needs.
 In case you miss the period of deposit, payouts are blocked.
-Once the deposit is made, payouts are normalised.
+Once the deposit is made, payouts are normalized.

 ### Card Tokenization